jccpalmer/docs/docker/deluge.md

 6. Exit the Docker Compose file, then type the following command.
   	1. `docker compose up -d`

-## Errors with `network_mode: container`
+### Errors with `network_mode: container`

-1. The container should start up.
-If, however, you run into errors, you can shut Deluge down with the following command.
+1. The container should start up with the previous configuration.
+If, however, you run into errors, you can shut Deluge down with the following command while inside the Deluge directory.
   	1. `docker compose down`
 2. Open your `docker-compose.yml` file and try changing `network_mode` to `service: gluetun` like the below code.